FeliciaChin/DSAGrp06/README.md

 the student class.
 Almost all the functions in the system have applied the linked list concept.
-For example, the insertQueue function had used the linked list concept to store the students’ information in the queue with the idea of First-In-First-Out.
+For example, the insertQueue function had used the linked list concept to store the students’ information in the queue with the idea of First-In-First-Out.</p>
-For the queue, we have used the insertQueue function to store all student information and display function to display all the information of the student.
+<p>For the queue, we have used the insertQueue function to store all student
+information and display function to display all the information of the student.
 The First-In-First-Out concept is applied, where the first student information will be stored in the queue and it will be displayed first on the screen. </p>